ge-m-zhang/icon-generator/README.md

 - [ ] **Better Testing**: Improve test coverage from 16% to 70%+
 - [ ] **E2E Testing**: More testing coverage and End-to-end testing

-## 🤝 Contributing

-Contributions welcome!
-Help needed with testing, new styles, and performance optimization.